Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 4.3 Selection Standard

 Typically, reflow soldering is ideal for surface mount technology.
 And wave soldering is perfect for DIP or through-hole technology.
 However, it hardly happens that a PCB only contains THT or SMT components.
-What usually happens is that fabricators use SMT devices can withstand higher temperatures than THT devices.
+What usually happens is that fabricators use SMT devices that can withstand higher temperatures than THT devices.

 5. Selective vs. Wave Soldering